Abdominal Pain Management

 Treatment with Medication

 Treatment for ulcerative colitis and Crohn’s disease depends on the severity of the condition, and normally includes medication along with dietary changes to address nutritional deficiencies.
-Treatment for Crohn’s disease may require medications that suppress the immune system’s inflammatory response.
-These medications provide symptom relief and also allow the intestinal tissue to heal.
+Treatment for both Crohn’s disease and ulcerative colitis may require medications that suppress the immune system’s inflammatory response.
+These medications provide symptom relief, and also allow the intestinal tissue to heal.

 Gallstones can sometimes be dissolved with medication, but some people will need gall bladder removal surgery to alleviate gallstone pain.